MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-ai-suggested-article-keywords-description.md

 - You have the System Administrator role.
 - The knowledge authors have the AIB Roles and the AIB SML roles.
-- The keywords and article suggestions are applicable only to the default knowledge article form.
+- In Public Preview, The keywords and article suggestions are applicable only to the default knowledge article form.
-- The workflow processes used by the AI model and AI configuration entities are in the activated status.
-More information: [Workflow processes](#workflow-processes).
-- If administration mode is enabled, make sure that background operations are also enabled.
-More information: [Administration Mode](/power-platform/admin/admin-mode).

 ## Enable AI suggestions for article keywords and description